Nintynuts/3DMigotoTools/README.md

 If running the application with a `d3dx.ini` path (or with a `log.txt` path from the original FrameAnalysis folder it was dumped into), the application will scrape these files for Shader and Asset names to associate with hashes read from the frame analysis.

+This can be refreshed with the `get-metadata` function in `manual` mode.

 ### Auto Conversion (`Auto` mode)

 The tool can convert logs as they are generated automatically.
 This requires providing the `d3dx.ini` file path for your game.